 Health Resources Division

-The Health Resources Division (HRD) administers Medicaid primary care services, Healthy Montana Kids (formerly the Children's Health Insurance Program), and Big Sky Rx.
+The Health Resources Division (HRD) administers Medicaid primary care services, Healthy Montana Kids, Children's Health Insurance Plan, and Big Sky Rx.
 The purpose of the division is to improve and protect the health and safety of Montanans.
 The division reimburses private and public providers for a wide range of preventive, primary, and acute care services.
 Major Service providers include: physicians, public health departments, clinics, hospitals, dentists, pharmacies, durable medical equipment, and mental health providers.

 The Allied Health Services Bureau